varasys/MyDroid/README.md

 # MyDroid
-Free and Open Source Software (FOSS) Android fork with proper permission model, native backup support and MyCloud integration
+Free and Open Source Software (FOSS) Android fork with proper permission model, native backup support and [MyCloud](https://github.com/varasys/MyCloud) integration using secure [ITPS](https://github.com/varasys/ITPS) networking protocol.

 MyDroid is a fork of Android intended to correct the following deficiencies:
 1. Root access by default (with sudo protection)